Engaging Publics: Creative Ethnographic Methods and Representations

 About the Event

-In this postgraduate event at the Towner Art Gallery, we would like to bring together social scientists from different disciplines who engage in forms of ethnographic research.
+In this virtual post graduate event, we would like to bring together social scientists from different disciplines who engage in forms of ethnographic research.
 Hosting the event at the Towner provides a creative space to provoke discussions on the creative uses of methods and presentations.
 The aim of the event is to showcase creative ethnographic methods and representations and challenge our own ways of communicating knowledge accessibly to wider publics.
 The event will primarily engage postgraduates within the academy who wish to connect to wider audiences and make academic knowledge more accessible.

 Embedding ourselves as researchers within a specific social setting is at the heart of ethnographic research.
 But what other ways are there to explore social phenomena?
 Which senses can we use to develop a deeper understanding of the dynamics and complexities of social life?
 How can we communicate our research using multi-sensory, visual and auditory aspects, thus opening our research to a wider and more diverse audience?